karim-walid-wahdan/E.U.R.O/README.md

 # E.U.R.O

-This repository contains the Elecrtical Unidentified Robotic Object (E.U.R.O) project which is a embeded system robot developed as part of the embdeded systems course at the German University in Cairo, under the supervision of Dr. Hassan soubra.
+This repository contains the Electrical Unidentified Robotic Object (E.U.R.O) project which is an embedded system robot developed as part of the embedded systems course at the German University in Cairo, under the supervision of Dr. Hassan Soubra.

 ## About

-The E.U.R.O project aims to demonstrate the various principles of embeded systems and real time operating systems (RTOS) by providing 4 different functionalties with multiple priorties and how an embeded system equipped with RTOS can handle tasks depending on thier priorty
+The E.U.R.O project aims to demonstrate the various principles of embedded systems and real-time operating systems (RTOS) by providing 4 different functionalities with multiple priorities and how an embedded system equipped with RTOS can handle tasks depending on their priority

 ## Repository Contents

-- `E.U.R.O.ino`: the arduino file representing the robot algorthim embededd with RTOS functionality
+- `E.U.R.O.ino`: the Arduino file representing the robot algorithm embedded with RTOS functionality
-- `ProjectReport.docx`: A report of the design of the of the robot and its functionality
+- `ProjectReport.docx`: A report on the design of the robot and its functionality

 ## Installation